YanCotta/YanCotta/README.md

 ## 🌍 About Me
 "In an era where accelerated AI demands more than mere advantage, adaptability is the foundation of innovation."

-I have always been drawn to complex systems—whether in philosophy, biology, or artificial cognition.
-My journey began in cognitive science and philosophy of mind, where I explored how intelligence emerges, adapts, categorizes, and learns.
-When the pandemic disrupted my academic path, I pivoted—immersing myself in the natural sciences: biology, ecology, bioinformatics and environmental data analysis, to understand how complex biological systems work, and how AI-driven insights could revolutionize scientific research.
+I have always been drawn to complex systems—whether in intelligence, biology, or artificial cognition.
+My journey began in cognitive science and philosophy of mind, where I explored how intelligence emerges, adapts, and learns.
+When the pandemic disrupted my academic path, I pivoted—immersing myself in bioinformatics and environmental data analysis to understand how AI-driven insights could revolutionize scientific research.

 Then, AI transformed everything.

-After years studying philosophical, cognitive, and biological complex systems, I realized that intelligence, whether human, biological, or artificial, follows core principles of adaptation and optimization.
-My focus shifted to artificial complex systems: machine learning, multi-agent AI, and scalable automation.
-Applying AI not just to solve problems but to amplify discovery.
+I realized that intelligence, whether human, biological, or artificial, follows core principles of adaptation and optimization.
+My focus shifted to machine learning, multi-agent AI, and scalable automation, applying AI not just to solve problems but to amplify discovery.

-AI is redefining how science is conducted—from genomics to cognitive modeling to environmental intelligence.
-My mission is to build AI that enhances discovery, scales problem-solving, and transforms data into meaningful insights.
+AI is reshaping science—from genomics to cognitive modeling to environmental intelligence—but many AI models fail to integrate domain-specific knowledge effectively.
+That’s where I come in.
+My mission is to bridge the gap between AI and domain expertise, ensuring that machine learning systems are not just powerful, but meaningful in real-world applications.

 ---